OceanSTARLab/CATTE/README.md

 We showed the predictive trajectories of entry value indexed in different coordinates.
 The dotted line represents the ground truth and the full line represents the the predic tive mean learned by our model.
 The cross symbols represent the training points.
 The shaded region  resents the predictive uncertainty region.
 One can see that although the training points are sparse and noisy, CATTE accurately recovered the ground truth, demonstrating that it has effectively captured the temporal dynamics.

-- We then show the learn rank:
+- We then show the learned rank:
 <div align=center> <img src="img/3.png" width = 60%/> </div>
 One can see that CATTE identifies the underlying rank (i.e., 1) through uniquely recovering the real mode functions and other four components are learned to be zero.
 More detailed interpretations on the rank revealing process can be reffered to the preprint.